abstratt/kirra/kirra-ng-admin/readme.md

 This is a generic HTML5/JavaScript client for any Kirra-compliant applications.
 It is implemented using the [ng-admin](https://github.com/marmelab/ng-admin) Javascript framework.

+This is a generic ng-admin application that builds the UI dynamically based on the application schema that is discovered using the [back-end (Kirra-based) REST API](..).

 You can try it out against any Cloudfier-based application using URLs like these: